stefan1wan/stefan1wan.github.io/_posts/2020-12-2-start_blog.md

 <img src="/images/avatar.jpg" style="zoom:30%" />

 ### My First Blog
-This is my personal blog to share what I learn and how I think in my study and work, maybe a project finished or a paper read recently.
-Also the moments or thinks in professional area which can not be shared in the *Moments*.
-In addition, I believe that writing is a good way to test wheather you really understand someting.
+This is my blog to share what I learn and how I think in my study and work, maybe a project finished or a paper read recently.
+Also, the moments or thoughts which will be awkward to be shared in the *Moments* and *Weibo*.
+Besides, I believe that writing is a good way to test whether you really understand something.
 Hope it will be a long journey.